asyncapi/glee/docs/pages/installation.md

 Also, you can already open the project in your favorite editor and start tweaking it
 ```

-While making twist to your application, you can follow along with our getting started guide on the relevant page.
+While making twists to your application, you can follow along with our getting started guide on the relevant page.